On Causality and Predictivity: Delayed prepostdictivity

 respectively, where $\Delta _{\tau }F(t)=F(t+\tau )-F(t)$ is the forward difference, while $\Delta _{\tau }^{2}F(t)=F(t+\tau )-2F(t)+F(t-\tau )$ denotes the second central difference.
 We see that the right-hand sides explicitly involve the force in the future time $t+\tau $.

 In passing, we note that a truncated equation such as $\ddot{x}(t)=-\omega ^{2}x(t+\tau )$ (a harmonic oscillator with a delayed elastic force) admits infinitely many solutions, as is generally expected of nonlocal formulations.
-Instead, the Dirac and fakeon equations, while nonlocal, are of special types, being derived from parent local equations.
+Instead, the Dirac and fakeon equations, while nonlocal, are of special types, being tied to parent local equations.
 Their solution space is just the physically expected one \cite{calca}.

 Coming back to our problem, a possible way out is to interpret $\tau $ as the minimum time resolution, that is to say, to postulate that we cannot experimentally distinguish events that are separated by time intervals shorter than $\tau $.
 The \textquotedblleft present\textquotedblright\ is therefore defined as \textquotedblleft present within an interval of time of order $\tau $\textquotedblright .
 In this scenario, $t$ and $t+\tau $ can be regarded as \textquotedblleft the same time\textquotedblright , and the equations may be considered causal.